n8willis/opentype-shaping-documents/README.md

 Sponsored by [YesLogic](https://yeslogic.com/)

-###### _Thanks also to the developers of HarfBuzz and AllSorts, plus many other font engineers and text-encoding experts for their generosity of time and insightful contributions._
+_<aside>Thanks also to the developers of HarfBuzz and AllSorts, plus many other font engineers and text-encoding experts for their generosity of time and insightful contributions.</aside>_

 ## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#127366; &#127344; &#127361; &#127357; &#127352; &#127357; &#127350; ##
 >